 If the bootloader becomes too large, the ESP32 will fail to boot - errors will be logged about either invalid partition table or invalid bootloader checksum.

 When Secure Boot V2 is enabled, there is also an absolute binary size limit of 48KB (0xC000 bytes) (excluding the 4KB signature), because the bootloader is first loaded into a fixed size buffer for verification.

 Set bootloader compiler optimization back to “Size” if it has been changed from this default value.

 Reduce bootloader log level.
 Setting log level to Warning, Error or None all significantly reduce the final binary size (but may make it harder to debug).

-Set CONFIG_PARTITION_TABLE_OFFSET to a higher value than 0x8000, to place the partition table later in the flash.
+Set partition table offset to a higher value than 0x8000, to place the partition table later in the flash.
 This increases the space available for the bootloader.
 If the partition table CSV file contains explicit partition offsets, they will need changing so no partition has an offset lower than

 CONFIG_PARTITION_TABLE_OFFSET + 0x1000.
 (This includes the default partition CSV files supplied with ESP-IDF.)

-Note that because of the absolute binary size limit, when using Secure Boot V2 there is no benefit to moving the partition table any higher than offset 0x12000.
+Note that because of the absolute binary size limit, there is no benefit to moving the partition table any higher than offset 0xE000.